The 48-Hour Validation: How Market Testing Saved 3 Months of Building the Wrong Thing

 Who this is for: Operators and coaches with a clear offer idea but no validation yet, tempted to spend 3 months building curriculum before asking anyone to pay.

-The Validation Problem: Most operators follow a build-then-hope path, investing 12–16 weeks, 300+ hours, and $8,000+ in development before discovering there’s no demand.
+The validation problem: Most operators follow a build-then-hope path, investing 12–16 weeks, 300+ hours, and $8,000+ in development before discovering there’s no demand.

 What you’ll learn: How to write a one-page offer in 6–12 hours, run the 30-contact test, apply the 48-hour offer test, and use founding member framing and deposits to validate demand before building.